 Key benefits: Save up to 10% with member rates, upgrade to a preferred room when available, elite check-in, late checkout until 2 p.m., waived resort fees on Free Night Awards, benefits through partnerships including one World of Hyatt bonus point for every $1 spent on American Airlines flights

-You get automatic Discoverist status when you sign up for The World Of Hyatt Credit Card, which has a $95 annual fee — that means you could obtain this status before you’ve ever completed a single stay.
+You get automatic Discoverist status when you sign up for World of Hyatt Credit Card, which has a $95 annual fee — that means you could obtain this status before you've ever completed a single stay.
 Free upgrades, complimentary water and late checkout make Discoverist status worth having if you travel and stay at Hyatt hotels at least a few times a year.

 How to earn it: 30 qualifying nights or 50,000 base points or 10 meetings/events